National Shed Development ProgrammeOverview

 - Where the primary activity is the provision of a safe, friendly and inclusive environment where males are able to gather together and/or work on meaningful projects at their own pace, in their own time and in the company of other males.

-- Activities that may include gardening, undertaking repairs or restoration such as heritage machinery, bicycle and small engine maintenance and cooking.
+- Activities may include gardening, woodturning, metalwork, repairs, restoration (e.g. heritage machinery, bicycle and small engine maintenance, computers and cooking, community projects).

 - Participation in training programmes such as first aid and computers.

 - Participation in activities that advance the health and well-being of their male members.

 - Engagement in traditional and cultural activities such as art, craft, traditional hunting and fishing.

-Please refer to the FAQs for the complete list of eligible activities and priority groups for each category.
+Please refer to the Guidelines for the list of the complete list of priority groups and eligible activities for each category.

 The main assessment criteria include: